simpledatatools/onetable/README.md

 We will always make sure the project is easy to get started with right away.
 You can clone the project and begin by going through the typical Django initiation steps noted below:

-- Make sure you are in a virtualenv
+- Make sure you are in a virtualenv (we recommend setting up a new one)
 - Install everything from requirements.txt using ```pip3 install -r requirements.txt```
-- Make sure you create a local database in your local postgres called 'one-table-local' (see the base.py and config.py settings files under core.settings)
+- Make sure you create a local postgres database called 'one-table-local' (see the base.py and config.py settings files under core.settings)
 - Run ```python3 manage.py makemigrations``` to create database migrations
 - Run ```python3 manage.py migrate``` to create database tables / initial setup
 - Run ```python3 manage.py createsuperuser``` to create an admin user